 When you get a roof estimate – the amount that your roofing company quotes you to either repair or replace your roof – you’ll most likely want to know how the inspector arrived at that number.
 It’s important that you know that proposals definitely differ between contractors.
+So what goes into an estimate for a roof replacement or repair?

-One thing’s for sure, though: When you ask a professional roofing contractor (one with a good reputation in the community) for a quote, the contractor should be able to break it down for you to explain the costs of materials and labor.
+One thing’s for sure: When you ask a professional roofing contractor (one with a good reputation in the community) for a quote, the contractor should be able to break it down for you to explain the costs of materials and labor.
 This is exceptionally important, because a roof – whether you’re having it repaired or replaced – is a big investment that most homeowners have to make at least a couple of times.

 - Project details